|

 Accents

-Perhaps you thought English art was like
+Perhaps you think English art is like

 English cooking – boring!